 By challenging the status quo of an object, we force our brain through an intensive idea generation to generate interesting concepts in a very systematic way to go much further than we initially could.
 Yet something is still missing.

 These ideas are not all new and robust.
-Some were been built (monorail for example) and others are technically possible yet does not imply interesting economic and social impact.
+Some were been built (monorail for example) and others are technically possible yet do not imply interesting economic and social impact.
 Which values would a cable car public transportation add up to urban planning and urban life experience?
 Not much…We need to search even further.

 Knowledge to explore